PeterCamilleri/mini_readline/README.md

     Loaded mini_readline from the local code folder.

-    Welcome to a Simple Interactive Ruby Environment Use the command 'q' to quit.
+    Welcome to a Simple Interactive Ruby Environment Use the command 'quit' to exit.

     SIRE>
 Of note, the run method can be used to test for the shell process bug.
 For